Bade, Nigeria: Climate

 Bade experiences a semi-arid climate characterized by consistently warm to hot conditions throughout the year.
 The scarcity of trees in this region is primarily attributed to prolonged periods of drought.
 The predominant landscape comprises sandy terrain with occasional grasses and shrubs.
-Bade typically records an average annual temperature of 37 degrees Celsius and receives approximately 694 mm of rainfall annually.
+Bade typically records an average annual temperature of 37 degrees Celsius (98.6 degrees Fahrenheit) and receives approximately 694 mm of rainfall annually.
 It remains arid for about 245 days each year, with an average humidity level of 33% and a UV-index of 8.